Hi, I'm Alice.

 Messenger’s Redesign (M4)

-In 2018, Messenger launched a major redesign that TechCrunch described as "a subtle sense that the claustrophobia had lifted."
-Notable features of this redesign included consolidating the app’s nine tabs into just three and introducing a lighter, cleaner interface.
-I worked on new versions of Thread Details, Chat Creation, and Wave.
+In 2018, Messenger launched a major redesign that TechCrunch described as bringing "a subtle sense that the claustrophobia had lifted."This overhaul streamlined the app by consolidating nine tabs into just three and introducing a lighter, cleaner interface for a more intuitive experience.
+As part of this effort, I worked on redesigning Thread Details, Chat Creation, and Wave, ensuring these features aligned with the new, simplified vision for Messenger.